 1. After Labor Day…..

 Start packing away some of your more summery summertime essentials (think strappy sandals that can’t really be worn with socks, linen pieces as well as others rendered in lightweight and airy fabrics, and sundresses).
 A simple rule of thumb?
 If you don’t think the piece can be transitioned into the cooler season, then it’s time to stow it away until next summer rolls around.

 2. In mid-September, early October….

 This is the time when temperatures typically start to drop, especially in the nighttime, so it makes the most sense to sport your heavier fall essentials then.
 A good style rule during this transitional weather?
 Layer, layer, layer.
-You can still wear your favorite little white summer dress but throw on an oversize wool cardigan to make it a bit more seasonally appropriate.
+You can still wear your favorite little white summer dress but throw on an oversized wool cardigan to make it a bit more seasonally appropriate.

 3. On September 22….

 Because, as you may have guessed, this date marks the first day of fall the autumn equinox.
-And though temperatures can still be in the high 70s during this time of year, especially in the daytime, it just seems like a no-brainer to slowly start switching out your summer clothes for your favorite fall staples on this day.
+And though temperatures can still be in the high 70s during this time of year, especially in the daytime, it just seems like a no-brainer to slowly start switching out your summer clothes for your favourite fall staples on this day.
 After all, it is technically fall, right?